JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2015-12-03-how-to-break-things.md

 ---
 layout: post
+category: blog
+date: "2015-12-03 09:00"
-title:  "How to break your server in one easy step"
+title: How to break your server in one easy step
-date:   2015-12-03
 tags:
   - couchbase
   - shell
+published: true
 ---

 How many times will chown -R bite me in the butt before I learn?